Hyde Park Corner tube station

-Hyde Park Corner is a London Underground station near Hyde Park Corner in Hyde Park.
-It is in Travelcard Zone 1, between Knightsbridge and Green Park on the Piccadilly line.
+Hyde Park Corner is a London Underground station near Hyde Park Corner in Hyde Park, London.
+It is on the Piccadilly line between Knightsbridge and Green Park stations, and is located in London fare zone 1.

 History

 The station was opened by the Great Northern, Piccadilly and Brompton Railway on 15 December 1906.
 It was the connecting station between the two original companies, the London United Railway and the Piccadilly and City Railway, who amalgamated after Parliament demanded the entire line from Hammersmith to Finsbury Park should be built as one scheme.